josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/⭕️_why_white_christians_need_to_speak_up_about_the_hoop.md

 ## 🧿 Why Minority Unease Is Not the Same as Hostility

-Many minority critics would not be not saying:
+Many minority critics are not saying:
 - “This must be torn down”
 - “Christianity doesn’t belong here”

-They may be wish to say:
+They may be wishing to say:
 - “This feels unsettling *in this moment*”
 - “This reads differently after years of exclusionary rhetoric”
 - “This changes how belonging is felt, not just how space looks”

-That distinction gets lost when majority voices stay quiet.
+That distinction is often lost when majority voices stay quiet.

 ---